anamika8/artscii/README.md

 This program will take in a user's input and output 3D, asciified art and will be available as an open source Node module.

-We plan to build it using a Python backend and Javascript frontend.
+We plan to use a Python backend as it is the only language supported for calls to the Stable Diffusion API, and Javascript for the frontend because it’s a web app.